 Burton-on-the Water is known as the Venice of the Cotswolds with its canals and narrow bridges, and is often voted one of the prettiest villages in England.
 Stow-on-the-Wold is a market town.
 Located at the top of Stow Hill, it is the highest of the villages in the Cotswolds.
 Woodstock is the birthplace of Winston Churchill.
 The Slaughters is another charming, old village to wander through and enjoy the scenery.

 Bath Spa is one of the largest towns in the Cotswolds and is another lovely place to visit.
 Check out my recent post about Bath.

 I suggest renting a car when visiting the Cotswolds since many of the small villages are not easily accessible by bus or train.
 You will find a wide variety of accommodations in the area including the quintessential bed and breakfast, which is my preferred place to stay in the UK.
 The full English breakfast offered at these establishments will keep you going until late afternoon, when it’s time to visit a local pub.

 I have written other posts about the UK, including:

 If you enjoyed this post, sign up to follow my blog.
 I post just once a week so you won’t be inundated with emails. 🙂

 Travel enriches our lives in so many ways.
 Your mind will be opened by exploring other countries and cultures, and you may gain an appreciation for different values and beliefs.
-Whatever your reason for traveling, always be a polite and considerate guest when visiting.
-As my grandmother used to say, you get more flies with honey than with vinegar!
+Whatever your reason for traveling, always be a polite and considerate guest;. as my grandmother used to say, you get more flies with honey than with vinegar!